Foot stepping on a businessman.

 Our graduates have all the necessary skills for job positions such as:

-• (Inter)national policy or decision maker
+• (Inter)national policy maker

 • Journalist